ipfabric/docs/docs/support/known_issues/IP_Fabric/Customer_name_in_techsupport.md

 ---
 description: On some old IP Fabric versions, the generic customer name 'IPF' was not updated upon license upload.
-This page exlains how to fix that.
+This page explains how to fix that.
 ---

 # Customer name in techsupport